-You can drive a nail with a hammer and pull one.
-With a pencil, you can write a poem or a song.
-Hammers and pencils are useful - instrumentally valuable, that is.
-But if the pencil snaps or the hammer cracks, then they are off to the trash heap.
+You can drive a nail with a hammer, and you can pull one.
+With a pencil you can write a poem or a song.
+Hammers and pencils are clearly useful - instrumentally valuable, that is.
+But if the pencil snaps or the hammer cracks, then it's off to the trash heap.